ajread4/thm_writeups_publish/overpass_writeup_publish.md

 ```
 Enter passphrase for key 'ssh_james':
 ```
-Therefore, I needed to use John the Ripper, which required me to first use ssh2john to format properly.
+Therefore, I needed to use John the Ripper to crack the passphrase for me. ssh2john is a great python script within john that helps me to format the private key for use with john.
 ```
 ./ssh2john.py ~/TryHackMe/practice/ssh_james > /home/ajread/TryHackMe/practice/ssh_james_hash.txt
 ```
 Now that it is properly formatted, I can attempt to crack the passphrase with John the Ripper.
-I chose to use rockyou as the wordlist.
+I used rockyou as the wordlist.
 ```
 ./john --wordlist=/home/ajread/resources/wordlists/rockyou.txt /home/ajread/TryHackMe/practice/ssh_james_hash.txt
 ```